-Lip and tongue-tie is treated with a procedure called a frenectomy.
+Lip and tongue-ties are treated with a procedure called a frenectomy.
 You may also hear this procedure referred to as a frenotomy or a frenulectomy.
 All three terms describe the same lip and tongue-tie treatment at our Franklin, TN specialty dental office.
 Dr. Paige has years of training and experience providing safe, effective frenectomies for patients of all ages.
-She is the only provider in middle Tennessee trained to use soft tissue lasers to perform the procedure resolving the full tie.
-If you’re interested in finding out more about lip and tongue-tie, please don’t hesitate to contact us.
+She is the only provider in middle Tennessee trained to use soft tissue lasers to perform the procedure.
+If you’re interested in finding out more about lip and tongue-tie treatment, please don’t hesitate to contact us.
 We’ll be happy to answer questions over the phone or schedule a consultation.

 The Frenectomy Process

 The goal of any frenectomy procedure is simple.
-We want to loosen the connective tissues in order to allow for the unimpeded movement of the lips, tongue, or other soft tissue.
+We want to loosen the connective tissues in order to allow for the unimpeded movement of the lips, tongue, or other soft tissues.
 This is done by removing a small amount of tissue.

 Traditionally, the excess frenum tissue was removed using surgical scissors.
 These tools make minute incisions in the soft tissue that allow for freer movement.
 While this traditional surgical method was effective, it could be very uncomfortable for the patient, and due to the heavy bleeding during the procedure, it was often difficult to be precise with the amount of removed oral tissue.
-Infants who underwent traditional frenectomy procedures would need to be placed under general anesthesia for their comfort and safety, and anesthesia brings its own health concerns for your child.
+Infants who underwent traditional frenectomy procedures would need to be placed under general anesthesia for their comfort and safety, and anesthesia brings its own health concerns for children.

 Unlike traditional frenectomies, laser frenectomy procedures allow us to be much more precise with the amount of tissue that is removed.
 Additionally, patients are much more comfortable, and in most cases, they only need topical anesthetic.
 That means your child will not need to be unconscious during treatment in a hospital setting.
 Dr. Paige has advanced training in the use of a variety of different lasers, and she can incorporate them as necessary to make the frenectomy faster and more comfortable.